dmachalz/dynophores/README.md

-# dynophores
+# Dynophores analysis
-python-based analysis raw output of the dynophore App.
+Python-based analysis of raw output of the dynophore App.
+Dynamic pharmacophores (dynophores) apply the concept pharmacophore features to Molecular Dynamics simulations.
+Protein-ligand interaction dynamics can be studied with dynophores including spatial extent and statistical.